-3.1 Garrison
+3.1 Garrison Mode

-Any unit can be placed in garrison mode.
+Any unit can be placed in Garrison Mode.

-3.1.1 To do this, a unit is placed with the shield/Anchor side up in a town or city that is up to 10 Movement Points (MPs) by land for Land units and 10 MPs by sea for Naval units from the unit's current location.

-3.1.2 The town/city cannot already be occupied by enemy units.
-Consult the Terrain Effects Display to see how many units may stack inside a city or town.

-3.1.3 Units in garrison cannot move or attack, but may only be attacked by an opposing expedition laying siege to the hex (Module 7.0).
+- 3.1.1 To do this, place a unit with its Shield/Anchor side up in a town or city that is up to 10 Movement Points (MPs) by land for Land units, and 10 MPs by sea for Naval units, from the unit's current location. - 3.1.2 The town/city chosen cannot already be occupied by enemy units.
+Consult the Terrain Effects Display to see how many units may stack inside a city or town. - 3.1.3 Units in Garrison Mode cannot move or attack, and can only be attacked by an opposing Expedition laying siege to the hex (see Module 7.0). - 3.1.4 Units in already in Garrison Mode can move up to 10 MPs to another town/city and resume Garrison Mode as long as there are no enemy units there.
+Enemy Garrisons do not block the movement of Expeditions through their hexes.

+4 Against the Odds Magazine

-3.2 Patrol
+3.2 Patrol Mode

-Only mounted Byzantine units may be placed in patrol mode.
-This can be done whether the unit is in garrison or on expedition.
+Only mounted Byzantine units may be placed in Patrol Mode.
+This can be done whether the unit is in Garrison or Expedition Mode.

-3.2.1 Simply take the unit and place it, non-garrison side face up, in its current hex in the Admin Phase.

-3.2.2 During the Byzantine Patrol Movement Phase, it may move up to 10 MPs.
-It may not travel by sea.

-3.2.3 Only one mounted unit in Patrol Mode may occupy a hex.
-This does not interfere with units in garrison or Byzantine expeditions.

-3.2.4 While on patrol, the unit has a Zone of Control (ZoC) of the six surrounding hexes.
-A Muslim expedition which enters a ZoC hex loses 2d6 worth of MPs (in addition to the cost of entering the hex).

-3.2.5 If the Muslim expedition continues to move into the hex occupied by the patrolling unit (just the terrain cost to enter), both the patroling unit and one Muslim unit (owning player's choice) are removed to the Destroyed units' box.
+- 3.2.1 Simply take the unit and place it, non-garrison side face up, in its current hex in the Administration Phase. - 3.2.2 During the Byzantine Patrol Movement Phase, it may move up to 10 MPs.
+It may not travel by sea. - 3.2.3 Only one mounted unit in Patrol Mode may occupy a hex.
+This does not interfere with units in Garrison Mode or Byzantine Expeditions. - 3.2.4 While on patrol, the unit has a Zone of Control (ZoC) of the six surrounding hexes.
+A Muslim Expedition which enters a ZoC hex loses 2D6 worth of MPs (in addition to the cost of entering the hex).
+Patrol ZOCs do not extend into sea hexes, to ships at sea, or naval landings. - 3.2.5 If the Muslim Expedition continues to move into the hex occupied by the patrolling unit (just the terrain cost to enter), both the patrolling unit and one Muslim unit (owning player's choice) are removed to the Destroyed units' box.

-3.3 Expeditions
+3.2 Expeditions and Expediton Mode